na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Eden1 | Starting SP, SP recovery, elemental DMG are the key choices, unlock nexus 2nd | Su1 | Both combo boosts, TDM, SP are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus; can pick nexus enhancement 2nd | Pardofelis1 | Both damage boosts are the key choices, unlock nexus Optional | Griseo1 | Red Yellow Grey Black are the key choices, don't need nexus; can also pick Aponia2 nexus (4 3 1 5)  as reinforcement
+1st | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus; can pick nexus enhancement 2nd | Su1 | Both combo boosts, TDM, SP are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Griseo1 | Red Yellow Grey Black are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts are the key choices, unlock nexus Optional | Aponia2 | 4 3 1 are the key choices, unlock nexus ; can also pick Eden starting SP as reinforcement

-!!! info Recommended to reset for Nocturne on 2F; recommended to swap sigil on 5F
+!!! info Recommended to reset for Nocturne on 2F; SP gained is important; recommended to swap sigil on 5F; use Kevin support on 4F and 7F wave 3

 #->Fallen Rosemary SS2<-
 ->![frvalk1](https://i.imgur.com/ozgVMaS.png)<-